By Tata Rossi 16 days ago, Photoshop Tips

 You also need to adjust Tolerance, which “tells” how much a pixel’s color differs from the sampled color not to confuse Adobe Photoshop.
 By default, this value is set to 50%, but you need to go as low as 25%.

 Now you can increase the size of the Eraser and start deleting background in Photoshop.
 Don’t restrict your movements, as the tool won’t erase your main object, but will work only with the background.
 Your background will be painted over with a checkerboard, which denotes a transparent background.
 You can place the object on another background that suits you or leave it on a transparent one.
+If you want to expedite the process of background removal in Ps, have a look at the Slazzer plugin.
+It allows completing the task with a single click.

 Once you are done removing the background, take a closer look at the result to make sure there are no unnecessary parts of the background left.
 Export the image as a PNG file.
 Click File → Export → Quick Export to PNG.
 If you save it as JPEG, all our hard work will go in vain, as the picture will be saved with a white background.
 JPEG doesn’t support transparency.